danelahman/higher-order-aeff-agda/README.md

 - `Substitutions.agda` - substitutions for values, computations, and processes

 - `Preservation.agda` - small-step operational semantics for computations (also serves as a preservation proof)

-- `AwaitingComputations.agda` - characterisation of computations that are temporarily blocked awaiting a promise

 - `Progress.agda` - proof of progress for the small-step operational semantics of computations